-Intention 2 aims to strengthen and reconnect the children and youth to the land and the community through the Food-to-Farm school program.
+Intention 2 aims to strengthen and reconnect the youth to the land and the community through the Food-to-Farm school program.
 If this is achieved, the youth will learn about food, health and permaculture while beginning to understand their role within their community and develop skills for their future.
-This will also provide healthy nutritious food for the schools.